Gold worth Rs 47L seized from passenger on Dubai flight

 Amritsar, June 16

+The Customs Department said the plane from Dubai landed at Amritsar airport in the morning.
+During routine checking, customs officials intercepted the person.During a search, three capsules of gold paste were found from his private parts (rectum).

-After seizing the capsules, the customs officials started an investigation into the case by taking the person into custody.
+After seizing the capsules, the customs officials started a probe into the case by taking the person into custody.
 The total weight of the gold paste was estimated at 1.072 kg.
-But when that paste was converted into gold, its total weight was 778 grams.
-The price of gold in the international market has been estimated at Rs 47.45 lakh.

 Tribune Shorts